asen/smg/docs/index.md

 - Plugins can implement custom dashboard items - TODO

+- Plugins can implement "internal commands" for various reasons including e.g. keeping persistent JMX connections between runs or more efficient parsing of things like OpenMetrics (Prometheus) and CSV stats,

 ##### Currently available plugins

 - jsgraph - this plugin provides a JavaScript graphing